Public Outreach and Informing the Public Grants

 These grants are to foster new activities and not support ongoing programs or duplicate APS efforts.
 Current and past APS outreach programs can be found at www.physicscentral.com.
 Innovative ideas and new approaches, particularly if they have the potential to lead to sustained activities beyond the duration of the grant, are particularly encouraged.
 Special consideration will be given to those proposals that are exceptionally innovative and/or have high impact, for example, involvement with public media such as radio, TV, print media, etc.

 It is expected the grants will be for amounts up to $10,000, however, exceptional proposals for amounts in excess of $10,000 will be considered.
-The funds are to be utilized over a period of 18 months starting May 1, 2014; recipients will be notified in February 2014.
-Because this program is for APS members, the main contact person for the grant must be an APS member.
+The funds are to be utilized over a period of 18 months starting May 1, 2015; recipients will be notified in February 2015.
 International proposals will also be considered.
 As a non-profit, APS is not able to support university overhead or indirect costs.
 An official APS letter stating this is available for download here if your institution requires one.

-Grant awardees will be expected to present their work at a special session at the APS 2015 March Meeting in San Antonio, Texas, March 2 -6.
+Grant awardees will be expected to present their work at a special session at the APS 2016 March Meeting in Baltimore, Maryland, March 14 - 18.
 Talks will be 10 minute contributed talks summing up the progress and outcomes of the funded program.

 - Cover sheet clearly stating the name, address, phone number, and email of the main contact person for your application.
 Please include the name of your program and if affiliated with an institution, the department and institution you represent.